 Mtskheta – Ancient Capital of Eastern Georgia from 3rd century B.C. to 5th century B.C. houses outstanding medieval religious architectures.
 Mtskheta is also known as “Holy City” of Georgia.
 Mtskheta is a very small city and is located approximately 25 km(30 minutes drive) from the present capital city of Tbilisi.

-Mtskheta is located at the confluence of Aragvi and Mtkvari rivers, making its location very strategic and also soil of Mtskheta is very fertile and a suitable place for habitats from ancient times.
+Mtskheta is located at the confluence of Aragvi and Mtkvari rivers, making its location very strategic, and also soil of Mtskheta is very fertile and a suitable place for habitats from ancient times.
 Also, Mtskheta was a famous stopover during ancient trade routes.

-Now Let’s Explore lanes of the antique 5th century, during Mtskheta Day Trip from Tbilisi –We started early from Kazbegi to Tbilisi and on the way planned for Mtskheta trip.
+Now Let’s Explore lanes of the antique 5th century, during the Mtskheta Day Trip from Tbilisi –We started early from Kazbegi to Tbilisi and on the way planned for the Mtskheta trip.
 This can be done from Tbilisi on the way to Kazbegi or Uplistsikhe.

-Click here to book a full day tour to
+Click here to book a full-day tour to

 Most Sought Attractions during Mtskheta day trip from Tbilisi | Places to visit near Tbilisi | Best of Georgia (country)

 Jvari can be translated into “The Monastery of the Cross”.
 Jvari is a 6th-century monastery with a cross shape(hence got its name) and located on the highest clifftop of Mtskheta with stunning views of the confluence of rivers Agravi and Mtkvari, as well as Mtskheta town.
 Jvari is a UNESCO-listed site.
 That is why Mtskheta Day trip from Tbilisi is really perfect.